openstack-archive/fuel-docs/pages/installation-fuel-ui/networks.rst

 Fuel deploys OpenStack in FlatDHCP mode with the so called **multi-host** feature enabled.
 Without this feature enabled, network traffic from each VM would go through the single gateway host, which basically becomes a single point of failure.
-In enabled mode, each compute node becomes a gateway for all the VMs running on the host, providing a balanced networking solution.
+In enabled mode, each Compute node becomes a gateway for all the VMs running on the host, providing a balanced networking solution.
 In this case, if one of the computes goes down, the rest of the environment remains operational.